ash0080/gun.doc.cn/API.md

 ## Unexpected behavior

-Data is only 1 layer deep, a full document is not returned (there are extensions available that do that), this helps keep things fast.
+Data is only 1 layer deep, a full document is not returned (see the [gun.open](#open) extension for that), this helps keep things fast.

 It will be called many times.